akrm3008/gasoline/README.md

 In this script, we use the prediction in stage 3 to predict shortage on next day using Poisson Regression

-# For further details refer to the published work.
+# For further details refer to the published work in file Published.pdf.